Janis-Rullis-IT/sql/mysql/String/VARCHAR-vs-TEXT.md

 [Use MEDIUMTEXT or LONGTEXT to store strings longer than approximately 64 Kb.
 VARCHAR Does not support storing values that large.
 Keep in mind the effects of the multi-byte character set.](https://www.linkedin.com/pulse/mysql-large-varchar-vs-text-omer-k-niah/)

+### When to use MEDIUMTEXT?

+Need to store above 66k chars.
+AS fast/slow as TEXT but will avoid corrupting, truncating or throwing an error on a huge content.

 ## Default value